 On September 8, 1852, Minnesota Territorial Governor Alexander Ramsey obtained signatures from the Dakota Indians on a document which “broke all former papers” including power-of-attorney.
 The Dakota believed that the previous “traders’ paper” had also been revoked, but this was not the case.
 Governor Ramsey, whose duty it was to distribute the hand money to the Dakota, saw the traders’ paper as an irrevocable order to pay to the persons named the designated sums.
 In other words, Ramsey intended to pay the treaty money to the traders and not the Dakota.

 Ramsey arrived at the Traverse des Sioux on November 14, 1852, and he sought the signature of a receipt which would allow him to pay the majority of the money to the traders and thereby fulfill the terms of the traders’ paper.
-But what the Governor found when he arrived was an evil and turbulent spirit.
+But what the Governor found when he arrived was, according to the trader Joseph R. Brown, an “evil and turbulent spirit.”
 The Dakota persisted in demanding that the hand money be paid to them in full.
 They argued that the traders’ paper was not an agreement made in open council and that the document had been revoked based on what they had signed two months earlier.

 Led by Chief Red Iron, the Dakota established a Soldiers’ Lodge and began brandishing their weapons and dressing in war attire.
 In response, Governor Ramsey summoned a detachment of soldiers from Fort Snelling who arrived on November 19.
 Violence nearly erupted when the Soldiers’ Lodge came down to the council house where the Fort Snelling detachment was stationed.
 Seeing that the U.S. troops were ready to open fire, the Dakota turned away.